CubeSat2030/ZR6BN-0/README.md

     address 192.168.50.1
     netmask 255.255.255.0

-	4. Enable PAN role (NAP – Network Access Point):
+	3. Start PAN service:

-Run in bluetoothctl:
+In bluetoothctl:

 bluetoothctl
 power on